FabienCesari/markdown-cv/index.md

 - Part of a small software team responsible for the instruments firmwares, digital processing of analog control voltages, interfacing hardware and software.
 - Participating in design and architecture of software and hardware.
 - Board bring up and hardware debugging.
-- Responsible for implementing bootloader for PIC32 / STM32 / ADI- ARM/DSP
-- Responsoble for front panel firmware with STM32.
+- Responsible for implementing bootloader for PIC32 / STM32 / ADI- ARM/DSP and front panel firmware with STM32.
 - Responsible for writing tools in Python, automating software tasks and generating firmware updates.
 - Set up and organized version control system, as well as bug tracking system.
 - C, C++, freeRTOS, QNX, Python, javascript, webassembly, STM32, PIC, Analog Devices, Altium, Git

-- #### Side project
-- Built [www.sequentialwaves.com](https:// www.sequentialwaves.com/)  using Javascript, python and webassembly.
+- Side Project: Built [www.sequentialwaves.com](https:// www.sequentialwaves.com/)  using Javascript, python and webassembly.

 `2012-2013`
 [IRCAM](https://www.ircam.fr/), Paris - Institute for Research and Coordination in Acoustics/Music